 The Grace Methodist Episcopal Church, 320 College Street, was built in the Collegiate Gothic style in 1917.
 The three-story brick building’s windows extensively use opalescent glass in multiple layers.
 Three of the four walls in the sanctuary are designed around large stained-glass windows.
 There is a total of 1030 square feet of stained glass in the sanctuary.
 A two-story brick education wing was added in 1959.
 It was listed on the National Register of Historic Places in November 2005.

-The Magnolia Ranch house located in rural Cowley County near Winfield is a two-and-one-half story early Renaissance style structure with a full basement.
+The Magnolia Ranch house in rural Cowley County near Winfield is a two-and-one-half-story early Renaissance-style structure with a full basement.
 The rectangular stone dwelling, designed in the Italian Renaissance style, was built in 1883.
 The coarse facing of the stone gives a massive appearance to the building.
 Two large observation towers in the center of the roof admit light into the attic.
-A number of chimneys with stone caps protrude from the roof.
-Included in the ranch complex are three small stone buildings west of the residence, which were used as an ice house, a smokehouse, and an outhouse.
-Northeast of the house are two large buildings of rubble stone construction, the shorter one a barn and the longer used as stables.
+Several chimneys with stone caps protrude from the roof.
+The ranch complex includes three small stone buildings west of the residence, used as an ice house, a smokehouse, and an outhouse.
+Northeast of the house are two large buildings of rubble stone construction; the shorter one is a barn, and the longer one is used as stables.
 A large frame porch, which once wrapped around the east and portions of the north and south facades, has been removed.
 It is located at 13816 234th Road, about 11 miles southeast of Winfield, Kansas.
 It was listed on the National Register of Historic Places in March 1973.

 The Pettit Cleaners Building, at 114 E 8th Avenue, is a commercial building designed in the Streamlined/Art Moderne style.
 The two-story rectangular building was constructed in 1880.
 It was listed on the National Register of Historic Places in January 2005.